2. GHANA

 3. MALAYSIA

-Regional markets to be foundation of 2016 exports
+Regional markets to be foundation

 The Malaysian Timber Council (MTC) is optimistic of